 - Manage Your Lighting.
 The only bulb more efficient than an LED is a bulb that’s switched off when not in use.
 The U.S. Department of Energy has an online resource to help you decide whether your lighting setup can benefit from dimmer controls, occupancy sensors and timers.

 Use the following additional resources to learn more about efficient lighting:

 3. A Greener Way Around

 The EPA estimates that 27 percent of U.S. greenhouse gas emissions come from transportation.
 You make a difference when you bike, carpool and ride the bus — and if you must drive, purchase the most fuel efficient car you can.

-— Erin Saltmarsh, Let’s Move Pittsburgh Program Coordinator
+— Laura Leiden, Let’s Move Pittsburgh Program Manager

 Steps You Can Take